maxbeber/deep-water/README.md

 The following strategies have been explored:

-1. Using Early Stopping and adaptive learning rates
+1. Using Early Stopping and adaptive learning rates;
-2. Using a bigger model (and dropout)
+2. Using a bigger model (and dropout);
-3. Using regularization (Batch Normalization)
+3. Using regularization (Batch Normalization);
-4. Using residual connections
+4. Using residual connections;
-4. Dealing with class imbalance using dice loss
+4. Dealing with class imbalance using dice loss;
-6. Refining label images using CRFs
+6. Refining label images using CRFs;
-7. Ensemble predictions
+7. Ensemble predictions.

 Train/Validation/Test splits:
 - training set: 489 images from Resic-45 dataset randomly transformed at each epoch using one of the techniques described in the fourth section _Data Augmentation_;